Thomas Rabe (business manager)

-Thomas Rabe (born August 6, 1965, in Luxembourg) is a German business executive.
+Thomas Rabe (born August 6, 1965, in Luxembourg City) is a German business executive.
+He is currently the chairman of the German sportswear brand Adidas.
 In 2006, he was appointed to the Bertelsmann executive board, of which he has been chairman and chief executive officer since 2012.
 Under his leadership, the group has become more international, more digital and more diversified.
 In particular, he has advanced the business with music rights and the educational division.
 Additionally, Rabe was appointed chief executive officer of RTL Group in 2019.

 Early life and education

 Rabe was born in 1965 in Luxembourg and grew up in Brussels, where his father worked as a civil servant in the European Coal and Steel Community from 1968.
 He attended the European School and as a youth was a bass player in a punk band.
 After completing his German baccalaureate (Abitur), Rabe studied Business and Economics at the RWTH Aachen and the University of Cologne.
 After earning a degree in business administration in 1989, he obtained his doctorate in economics, with a doctoral thesis on "Liberalization and Deregulation in the European Single Market for Insurance" in 1995.

-In addition to his native language German, Rabe speaks English, French, Dutch and Spanish.
+In addition to his native language German, Rabe speaks English, French, Dutch, and Spanish.